ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 Firstly, you can imagine the example above to be a good tool when dealing with JSON data.
 Sure, a typed model class is better, but it just always is.
 If that's your only point, go use a type-checked language.
 For everyone who stayed, the class above was deemed useful enough to [be in the standard library](https://docs.python.org/3/library/types.html#types.SimpleNamespace)!

+Secondly, notice how higher this function is to all of the other code.
+Programming is defining functions, metaprogramming is defining functions that define functions, what is this?
+This is where the dynamism really shines, we unlocked *hyperprogramming* potential through simple language semantics and a first-order function.

-Secondly, keep reading, let me cook.
+Thirdly, keep reading, let me cook.

 ### Pythonic Modules